 - Slow and steady – Nobody expects you to make a drastic cut in your sodium intake.
 Cut down salt gradually as this will help your palate adjust better over time

 - Reduce the consumption of processed foods – Naturally, only small amounts of sodium are present in foods.
 Most of the extra sodium is added during processing

-- Replace salt- While you restrict your salt intake, use herbs to add some interesting flavors to your food
+- Replace salt- While you restrict your salt intake, use herbs to add some interesting flavours to your food